 Oh well, some of our best presidents have been articulate but simple folk - Abraham Lincoln

-many detractors who pretend to be smarter than him when, in fact, they haven't got a single freaking clue as to what they're talking about.
+But while I question Bush's intelligence, at the same time, I also question his many detractors who pretend to be smarter than him when, in fact, they haven't got a single freaking clue as to what they're talking about.

 To be accurate: There is no ban on Stem Cell research in the United States of America.
 And what's more, Bush isn't pushing for a ban on stem cell research.

-And to be further specific: Bush isn't pushing for laws or regulations banning embryonic stem cell research.
+To be specific: Bush isn't pushing for laws or regulations banning embryonic stem cell research.
 He is only banning federal funding to embryonic stem cell research outside of the 21 lines already in existence (we already have them, why not use them?) and he can only do that with the consent of the Senate and the House of Representatives.
-In fact, Bush allowed government funding of embryonic stem cell research.
+In fact, Bush allowed government funding of embryonic stem cell research - those 21 lines.
 Clinton refused to do it.
-Clinton had "ethical and moral" questions on the subject and flat out said no. What's more, he signed it into law. ^
+Clinton had "ethical and moral" questions on the subject and flat out said no. What's more, he asked Congress - and got - them to pass a bill all the way up to him, the Dickey-Wicker Amendment, and he signed it into law. ^

-The 21 embryonic stem cell lines existed before the law was enacted.
+The 21 embryonic stem cell lines that Bush allowed existed before the law was enacted.
 The law said no more embryonic stem cells can be harvested using federal funds.
-Bush didn't push to change the law. ~)
+Bush didn't push to change the law. ~ -

 And yet, political commentators and cartoonists are saying something entirely different.
 Are they knowingly lying, or not bothering to read the news?